GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 in the same units of your data.

 To demonstrate the use of **-w** we will make a few plots of the daily discharge rate of the Mississippi river during the 1930-1940 period.
-This time series is created by
+A simple time series plot is created by

 .. literalinclude:: /_verbatim/GMT_cycle_1.txt